ramsestrejo/W2D1-Jul1/README.md

 # Test Driven Development with Mocha & Chai

 In today's lecture we reviewed some of the concepts presented over the weekend.
-Emphasizing the phylosophy of testing first - implementing later that drives TDD (Test Driven Development).
+We emphasized the phylosophy of TDD (Test Driven Development) : testing first - and implementing later.

 ## TDD
 TDD is a development approach that puts tests at the core of the development life-cycle.
 It starts with writing tests first – and then it is followed by implementation of actual functionality (behaviour).